jdigger/git-process/README.md

 ## Unix-based OS (OSX, Linux, etc.) Installation ##

+If you are using a Ruby sandboxing system like [RVM](https://rvm.io/) or [rbenv](https://github.com/sstephenson/rbenv) (either or which I would recommend) then simply do:

-    $ sudo gem install git-process
+    $ gem install git-process

+If you are not using RVM or rbenv, you will likely need to precede that with "`sudo`".

 Some older operating systems (such as OSX 10.6) are using an old version of RubyGems, which can cause installation problems.
-Do "`sudo gem update --system`" to fix.
+Do "`gem update --system`" to fix.

 ## Windows Installation ##